Trustee: General duties of trustees

-Other uses
+Use in specific contexts

 The most comprehensive sense of the term trustee applies to someone held to a fiduciary duty similar in some respects to that of a trustee proper.
 For example, the directors of a bank may be trustees for the depositors, directors of a corporation are trustees for the stockholders and a guardian is trustee of his ward's property.
 Many corporations call their governing board a board of trustees, though in those cases they act as a board of directors.

 Charities in the United Kingdom

 In the case of UK charities, a trustee is a volunteer who undertakes fiduciary responsibilities on behalf of the charity, subject to the provisions of Charity Law, a branch of trust law, and the Charities Act 1993.
 For charity trustees, the Charity Commission of England and Wales, Office of the Scottish Charity Regulator of Scotland and Voluntary Activity Unit of Northern Ireland often has concurrent jurisdiction with the courts.
 Many UK charities are also limited liability companies registered with Companies House, in this case the trustees are also directors of the company and their liability is limited.
 This is the preferred model if the charity owns property or employs people.

 The law on this in England changed considerably with the Charities Act 2006.
 One of the key changes made was the creation of Charitable Incorporated Organisations (CIOs), which are basically charities with limited liability.
 There are thus now two main aspects of corporate management of charities: